gwu-libraries/gwlibraries-workshops/python-programming/README.md

    For importing into Google Colab from Github:  Search on: `gwu-libraries/gwlibraries-workshops`

+   In case "Google Colaboratory" fails to appear in the "New" menu in Google Drive, go to this link: https://colab.research.google.com/ (you may want to bookmark this)

    And a handy link for ways to import/export files in Google Colaboratory:  https://colab.research.google.com/notebooks/io.ipynb